 How do buyers make a purchase?
 Most purchases have very similar thought processes for consumers.

 This can be put into three different categories:

 This is the point where your potential buyer is going to be realizing that they have a problem.
 This is the ah-ha moment when they decide whether they’re going to take action and see if there are services available that can help them with their need, and start weighing how important the problem is to them.

-This is when a buyer has realized they’d like to try and solve their problem, and begin to analyze information in their current space.
-At this point, they’ve started to get downloads, list off options on what’s available in the market, weighing on what criteria is important to them and what’s available, and engages with content that really helps them start to build a list of potential solutions.
+This is when a buyer has realized they’d like to try and solve their problem and begin to analyze information in their current space.
+At this point, they’ve started to get downloads, list off options on what’s available in the market, weigh on what criteria are important to them and what’s available, and engage with content that really helps them start to build a list of potential solutions.

 This isn’t just about a consumer making the actual decision.
 This is the deduction of the listing they’ve built in the consideration stage, along with their complete focus on the solution of their problem.
 They’ve now narrowed their decision down to just a few solutions, and are engaging more frequently with whom they believe to be the best solution for them.

 The decision part of the buyer’s journey is when consumers now have the information of what they want and are trying to decide who can deliver it to them with the most value at the best price.

 For example, when you’re at the grocery store deciding on which type of bread to get.
 You know that bread is what you want, but you have many options in front of you.
 Once you’ve decided what type of bread you want - rye, wheat, white, or sourdough - you now have very few options left.
 The decision process is analyzing which of the ones left will work the best for you.
 Is this loaf too expensive, does this one have the amount of fiber you’d like to have, is it packaged in a way that you like?

 The firm selling the product really needs to resonate with you at this point.
 And that’s what we’re trying to do in the decision stage for our potential buyers.